PoisotLab/ms_networkary_classifiers/README.md

 parameterization; this is an obvious deviation from best practices, as the hyperparameters of any machine require training before its application on a real dataset.
-As we use 64000 such datasets, this would require 256000 unique instances of tweaking thehyperparameters, which is not realistic.
+As we use 64000 such datasets, this would require 256000 unique instances of tweaking the hyperparameters, which is not realistic.
 Therefore, we assume that the default parameterizations are comparable across networks.
-All machines return a quantitative prediction, usually (but not necessarilly) in
+All machines return a quantitative prediction, usually (but not necessarily) in
-$[0,1]$, which is proportional (but not necessarilly linearly) to the probability of an interaction between $i$ and $j$.
+$[0,1]$, which is proportional (but not necessarily linearly) to the probability of an interaction between $i$ and $j$.

 In order to pick the best adjacency matrix for a given trained machine, we